-If you’ve come across this article, you already know the importance of setting objectives for yourself and your team.
+If you’ve come across this article, you probably already know the importance of setting objectives for yourself and your team.

 The difference lies in setting realistic and measurable objectives, and following through to make sure that they are met.